-Our office will start accepting tax returns on Tuesday, February 22, 2022.
-Feel free to visit us Monday thru Thursday from 10am-3pm at 300 Terry Fox Drive, Suite 1000, Kanata or email us at: firstname.lastname@example.org
+Our office will start accepting tax returns on Wednesday, March 1st, 2023.
+Feel free to visit us Monday thru Thursday from 10am-3pm to drop off your taxes, no appointment necessary 300 Terry Fox Drive, Suite 1000, Kanata or email us at: firstname.lastname@example.org

 Tax time is a good time to take a closer look at your finances and think about ways to improve your tax position.
 Below we outline important issues, deadlines and tax tips that you should consider.
 While these suggestions can be helpful when considering your annual tax return, don’t forget that scheduling regular reviews with your Tax Advisor and Financial Advisor can help ensure you are tax efficient all year round.

 Existing tax clients can bring in their taxes before receiving these slips since our Tax Specialists can see your information from the CRA anyways.

 What are we charging to do your 2021 Tax Return?

 $110 for individuals and $200 for couples.
 Seniors 65+ get a 10% discount.
 We suggest using the Tax Checklists we provide to prevent any additional costs.
 You may download our Tax Checklist pdfs here:

 You can contribute an additional $6,500 into your TFSA in 2023.
 In most cases, if you have not made any TFSA contributions in previous years you can contribute a total of $88,000 all at once.
 We can help get your contribution room from the CRA so we can maximize these tax savings.

 You have until March 1, 2023 to make your RRSP contribution for the year.
 Let us know if you need any help.
 Keep in mind these three factors that limit the amount you can contribute:

 • A dollar limit ($27,830 for 2021 and $29,210 for 2022)

 • A percentage of your previous years’ “earned income” (18%)